 New Student FAQ

 King's will offer courses online with the opportunity for in-person classes and lab experiences at least once per week.
-Online alternatives are being developed for all in-person course components so that students will have full choice regarding what their education at King’s looks like this fall.
+Online alternatives are being developed for all in-person course components so that students will have full choice regarding what their education at King’s looks like this Winter.

 How do I contact Admissions?